bmarcote/evn_postprocess/README.md

 - [ ] Parallelize when multiple MS available (for j2ms2, tConvert).
 - [ ] Make standardplots smarter (both in processing & jplotter).
 - [ ] tConvert: if IDI exists, remove them.
+- [ ] Include IDI output names in the .lis file.
 - [ ] "-h" formatting.
 - [ ] No credentials for NME.
 - [ ] If different FREQ IDs.
 Does it work properly?